hitman66/Gshade-PSO2-presets/README.md

 # PSO2 GSHADE PRESETS

-A simple collection of presets that I modified mildly from [XIV Gshade shader package](https://github.com/Mortalitas/GShade-Presets)
+A simple collection of presets that I modified mildly from [XIV Gshade shader package](https://github.com/Mortalitas/GShade-Presets) to work well for PSO2.

 ## Features

+ - No further complex modification needed.
+Just apply the preset and you're good to go!
-### 5 presets :_
+ - Comes with 5 presets :_

   <details><summary>- Nightbane</summary>